Henry Victor Fardell

 Wartime Service

-It is known that Henry transferred to the 7th Battalion of the Bedfordshire Regiment possibly when a 1000 officers and men were transferred to this newly formed regiment.
-7th Battalion of the Second New Army were attached to the 15th (Scottish) Division whilst training.
-On 25th February 1915, the Battalion was moved into the 54th Brigade of the 18th (Eastern) Division, where they remained until merged with the 2nd Battalion in May 1918.
+It is known that Henry transferred to the 7th Battalion of the Bedfordshire Regiment possibly when a 1000 officers and men were transferred to this newly formed Battalion of the Second New Army and were attached to the 5th (Scottish) Division whilst training.
+On 25 February 1915, the Battalion was moved into the 54th Brigade of the 18th (Eastern) Division, where they remained until merged with the 2nd Battalion in May 1918.

-In 1918 the battalion were heavily engaged yet again, in the First Battles of the Somme 1918 (also called the German Spring Offensives, "Operation Michael" or Kaiserschlacht), namely in the Battle of St Quentin and the actions on the Somme crossings in March, the Battle of the Avre in April, and the action at Villers-Bretonneux on the 24th April 1918.
+In 1918 the battalion was heavily engaged yet again, in the First Battles of the Somme 1918 (also called the German Spring Offensives, "Operation Michael" or Kaiserschlacht), namely in the Battle of St Quentin, where it is believed he was taken prisoner on 21 March 1918.

 Additional Information